Suzano: History

+The municipality was created by state law in 1948.

 Suzano has a large Japanese Brazilian population.
 It consists of a large downtown area surrounded by residential areas.
 There are three main roads that travel through the downtown section.
 One of them is a one-way street (northbound), and two are one-way streets (southbound).
 It was named after the engineer who built the train station.

 The city features a medium-sized shopping mall, city hall, train station, frequent bus routes, and a small number of office and residential buildings.

 Suzano is an important industrial center today, although it was originally agricultural.

 Many soldiers who fought in Italy's Monte Castello in World War II were from Suzano.